UNIVERSITY NEWS LAST UPDATED : 19 AUGUST

 The project will see two the hi-tech shuttles arrive in the region from next year which will be tested over the course of a pilot period.

-INSIGHT will focus on improving the accessibility of transport for people who have difficulty traveling independently, as well as on the safety, reliability and integration of autonomous vehicles into an urban environment.
+INSIGHT will focus on improving the accessibility of transport for people who have difficulty travelling independently, as well as on the safety, reliability and integration of autonomous vehicles into an urban environment.

 The cars will be built by modifying existing Heathrow Ultra-pod vehicles to incorporate state-of-the-art 3D imaging and innovative sensors for navigation and safety of not only the passengers but also pedestrians, road users and other vehicles.